There is really nothing like a pie!

 I think that a pie is the ultimate winter comfort food; endlessly adaptable, comforting, and with a few cheat ingredients very very easy to make.
 The simplest pie is a pot pie: a pot of delicious sweet or savoury filling covered with a sheet of pastry and baked.
 Quick and easy, and with only a pastry topping there are no dreaded soggy bottoms.

 I can clearly remember both the first, and the last time I made puff pastry – the first was when I was 14 in a Domestic Science (now called Home Economics) lesson at school.
-The last was several years ago for a Daring Bakers challenge for the blog.
+The last was several years ago for a challenge.
 There has been, at most, one other occasion.
 I think that making puff pastry is a faff, and when you can buy excellent ready made puff pastry there really is no need to make your own.

 A packet of mixed berries can be used in a fruit pie, in a smoothie for breakfast, made into a compote to top porridge or cereal, or a sauce to serve with ice cream – a simple step towards your 5-a-day – and at £1.50 for a 500g bag considerably cheaper than fresh berries.

 Puff pastry is such a useful and adaptable freezer staple, I use it regularly as a base for both sweet and savoury tarts, a pie topping, for sausage rolls, hand pies and pasties.
 Once defrosted wrap any leftovers in cling film and keep in the fridge for a few days.
 Ideas for using up any scraps are cheese straws, palmiers, pasties, jam tarts, or cut into interesting shapes with a cookie cutter, bake, then serve on soups or casseroles.
-The green Jus-Rol puff pastry is vegan, so is ideal for those who cannot eat dairy.
+Many brands of ready rolled puff pasty are vegan – just check the labels when you shop.

 - 2 apples - peeled cored and cut into 1cm pieces